Mustela erminea—Ermine // Mustela frenata—Long-tailed Weasel // Mustela nigripes—Black-footed Ferret

 Long-tailed Weasels are the most common of the weasels in our region, both today and during the Pleistocene, to judge from the number of records and specimens.

 Today, Mustela frenata is fairly common in our region, from the bottomlands of the Rio Grande into montane forests in New Mexico.
 In Arizona, distribution is primarily along the eastern border and along the Mogollon Rim.
+The weasel appears again along the West Coast to northern Baja California.
 Although these weasels certainly will take any prey they come upon that's small enough to handle (which includes animals bigger than themselves), likely ground squirrels form the bulk of their diet.

 Fig. 1.
 Long-tailed Weasel.
 The coloration is a bit different from natives of our region, but the morphological characteristics are the same.
 Photograph courtesy of U.S. Forest Service.